 Location: Los Angeles State and County Arboretum, 301 N Baldwin, Arcadia

-NO. 368 HUGO REID ADOBE - Hugo Reid, a Scotsman, petitioned the government of Mexico to grant him Rancho Santa Anita.
+NO. 368 REID-BALDWIN ADOBE - Hugo Reid, a Scotsman, petitioned the government of Mexico to grant him Rancho Santa Anita.
 His claim strengthened by his marriage to Victoria, a native Indian of the San Gabriel Mission, he received the grant on April 16, 1841.
-Immediately upon filing his petition, Reid took possession of the land, started to farm and plant vineyards, and built the first house-the Hugo Reid Adobe-in 1839.
-In 1875, E. J. Baldwin purchased the rancho and in 1879 added a wooden wing to the old adobe.
+Immediately upon filing his petition, Reid took possession of the land, started to farm and plant vineyards, and built the first house-the Hugo Reid Adobe.
+In 1875, Elias J. "Lucky" Baldwin purchased the rancho, increasing his total ownership of California lands to 40,000 acres, and in 1879 added a wooden wing to the Reid adobe.
+Both Reid and Baldwin were actively involved in the early development and growth of southern California.

 Location: Los Angeles State and County Arboretum, 301 N Baldwin Ave, Arcadia